 In addition, Pitchbook reported that a remarkable 23 startups have earned unicorn valuations in one recent year.

 At the same time, deals are becoming more complex and the Securities and Exchange Commission (SEC) is tightening regulations.
 Naturally, this calls for greater scrutiny before deciding to invest.

 As a result, LPs expect companies and investment funds to disclose more detailed information, including the nature of their investments, compensation to their managers, liabilities, overhead costs, and investment performance.

 As LPs demand more transparency, many private equity firms are adopting technologies that give them the capabilities to organize, track, and present insights from the huge amount of data available.
 A well-designed platform can help you track where you are in the fundraising process and easily communicate status updates to investors.

-If you’re putting together monthly or quarterly updates, for example, a well-organized contact and data management system gives you the power to share documents in a secure fashion and have visibility into how often your investors are accessing the information.
+If you’re putting together monthly or quarterly updates, a purpose-built platform for private capital gives you the power to share documents securely and provides visibility into how often your investors are accessing the information.